djipco/webmidi/website/api/classes/Output.md

 **Since**: 3.0.0

 **Throws**:
-  * coucouRangeError: The value must be a decimal number between larger than -65 and smaller than 64.
+  * RangeError: The value must be a decimal number between larger than -65 and smaller than 64.

 ### `.setModulationRange(...)`